koreo-dev/koreo.dev/docs/resource-function.md

 `readonly` indicates that the resource is not being managed.
 This is useful when a resource needs checked for existence or values extracted from a resource which is managed by the user or another controller.
-This is referred to as a read-only ResourceFunction in contrast to a manager ResourceFunction.
+This is referred to as a _read-only_ ResourceFunction in contrast to a _manager_ ResourceFunction.

-### Inline Target Resource Specification
+## Inline Target Resource Specification

-For cases where only one "static" configuration is desired, _inline_ [Target Resource Specification](./overview/glossary.md#target-resource-specification) may be used with [`resource`](#spec).
-It allows the Function author to inline Koreo Expressions into the resource body, removing the need for an additional overlay step.
-This can make creating a managed resource feel similar to other template solutions, but with the benefit that string manipulation directives are not required to correctly structure the resource.
+For cases where only one "static" configuration is desired, an _inline_ [Target Resource Specification](./overview/glossary.md#target-resource-specification) may be used with [`resource`](#spec).
+This allows the Function author to inline Koreo Expressions into the resource body, removing the need for an additional overlay step.
+This can make creating a managed resource feel similar to other templating solutions, but with the benefit that string manipulation directives are not required to correctly structure the resource.